jcweaver/blackboxes/README.md

 ### Performance

-This solution acheives a best score of **3.23581** using the Lenet5 inspired model, which places 72 place on the locked leaderboard.
+This solution acheives a best score of **2.48797** using the Lenet5 inspired model, which places 51 place on the locked leaderboard.

 ## Project Approach
-To reach the final output of the project and to support the summary findings above, TBD
+To reach the final output of the project and to support the summary findings above, we decided to each work on a model that inspired us.
+A framework was developed to make creating models and predictions easier for the team.

 ### Completed Tasks